The *-Edge-Reinforced Random Walk: Proof of Theorem

-Note that, contrary to the Feynman-Kac approach in \cite{sabot-tarres}, we do not use Fourier transforms but integration against appropriately chosen test functions, since even integrability of the measures $\mu^{\al}_{k}$ (which turn out to be probability measures) is not obvious a priori.
+} \begin{remark} Note that, contrary to the Feynman-Kac approach for the VRJP in \cite{sabot-tarres}, we do not use Fourier transforms but integration against smooth compactly supported test functions, since even integrability of the measures $\mu^{\al}_{k}$ (which turn out to be probability measures) is not obvious a priori. \end{remark} {\red Fix now $\varphi$ and denote by $K\subset \lll_1$ its support.
+The rest of the section is devoted to the proof of \eqref{eq_varphi}. }

 The process $(X_n, \al(n))$ is a Markov process on $V\times \R^{\tilde E}$ with generator